enviGit/WeatherProphet/README.md

 5. Create a pull request to merge your changes into the main repository.

 ## License
-This project is licensed under the Creative Commons License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more information.